jacklul/pihole-updatelists/README.md

-# Pi-hole - update lists from remote servers
+# Update Pi-hole lists from remote sources

 **This branch is for Pi-hole v5 beta only!**